pointfreeco/combine-schedulers/README.md

 The API client delivers the episode on a background queue, so the view model must receive it on its main queue before mutating its state.

-Tapping the reload button, however, involves no scheduling.
+Tapping the favorite button, however, involves no scheduling.
 This means that a test can be written with a failing scheduler:

 ```swift
 func testFavoriteButton() {